History of British Airways in Timeline

 1993: Lawsuit for libel

-In 1993, British Airways was sued for libel by Virgin Atlantic over a "dirty tricks" campaign.
+In 1993, British Airways was sued for libel by Virgin Atlantic, arising from claims over a "dirty tricks" campaign.
+BA management apologised "unreservedly", and the company agreed to pay damages to Virgin and Branson personally, and pay legal costs.

-In 1997, Bob Ayling's management at British Airways faced strike action by cabin crew over a £1 billion cost-cutting drive aimed at restoring the airline's profitability.
+In 1997, Bob Ayling's management faced strike action by cabin crew over a £1 billion cost-cutting drive.

-In June 1998, British Airways completed its new head office, Waterside, in Harmondsworth, near Heathrow Airport, replacing the previous head office, Speedbird House.
+In June 1998, British Airways' head office, Waterside, located in Harmondsworth near Heathrow Airport, was completed, replacing the previous head office, Speedbird House.

 September 1998: Formation of Oneworld airline alliance

-In 1998, British Airways established a budget airline, Go.
+In 1998, Bob Ayling's leadership led to the establishment of a budget airline, Go.

-On February 1, 1999, the Oneworld airline alliance began operations.
+On 1 February 1999, the Oneworld airline alliance, which included British Airways, began operations.

-In 1999, British Airways CEO Bob Ayling announced that all BA planes would adopt the tailfin design Chatham Dockyard Union Flag.
+In 1999, British Airways CEO Bob Ayling announced a new tailfin design for all BA planes, featuring the Chatham Dockyard Union Flag, initially intended only for the Concorde.

-In 1999, Virgin Atlantic's action in the U.S. regarding BA's domination of the trans-Atlantic routes was thrown out.
+In 1999, Virgin's US action regarding BA's domination of the trans-Atlantic routes was thrown out.

 In March 2000, Bob Ayling was removed from his position and British Airways announced Rod Eddington as his successor.